bren-cere/TESTING/README.md

 - **Payment Method Management**
   - Users can add, remove, or update payment methods securely; changes are immediate and confirmed.

-## Quickstart
-To integrate the Top-Up component into the Developer Console UI, follow these structured steps for both the frontend and backend implementations: https://github.com/Cerebellum-Network/cluster-apps/blob/dev/apps/developer-console/developer_console_topup.md#-contribution-guide

 ## Testing & Deployment